maxbetjes/maxbetjes.github.io/index.md

 ## Contact US
 <p style='text-align: justify;'>
 Questions about OrganoidTracker?
-Interested in collaborations?
-[Contact Us]({{site.company_website}})!
+Interested in collaborations? <a href="{{site.hugging_face_website}}" >Contact us</a>!
 We are very interested in cell tracking problems and we have developped a wide range of analysis tools, that may suite your needs.
 </p>

 ## Applications